Perennial Seeds May Need a Winter - Dormancy

 In the wild, dormancy is broken by spending time in the ground through the winter so that its hard seed coat is softened by frost and weathering.
 This cold moist period triggers the seed's embryo to grow and eventually break though the softened seed coat in its search for the sun and nutrients.

-In all cases below use well-drained seed starting or potting soils.
+In all cases below use well-drained weed-free seed starting or potting soils.
 See our wiki Potting Soils: Customizing to a Plant's Needs.

 Some seeds require scratching or nicking the hard seed coat to allow moisture to enter the seed to begin germination.
 This mimics natures weathering, freezing and thawing, or the gnawing of rodents.
 Medium to larger seeds can be nicked with a knife, filed or rubbed with sandpaper.
 Test whether a seed needs scarification or not by soaking in water overnight.
 If swells up, it is imbibing water and probably does not need scarification.